-At the beginning of this article, we also talked about mountain Rtanj and Sveta Gora.
+At the beginning of this article, we also talked about the mountains Rtanj and Sveta Gora.
 And You can read a full article on the etymology of Belgrade here.

-Pannonia marked as Sarmatia in 1st century AD, from Arheoloski vesnik 41, 1990.
+Pannonia, marked as Sarmatia in the 1st century AD, from Arheoloski vesnik 41, 1990.

 The question of Gypsies

-When I say “Gypsie”, I am not using this word as a pejorative.
+When I use the word “Gypsie”, I don’t mean to be offensive.
 Gypsie means someone who comes from Egypt, as this was a popular belief in medieval times.
 So even in the middle ages, there was a riddle of how and when these people arrived in Europe, and most of all – in the Balkans.
 They refer to themselves as Roma, which could be related to the Roman empire of which their ancestors had probably been a part of, as there is no evidence of their migration in more recent history.
 The other possible etymology could be related to the god Rama.

 But then again, we know of tribes of Scythians and Sarmatians, whose empire once stretched from Northern India to the Balkans, long before Alexander.
 There are actually people in North India who claim to be descendants of Indo-Scythians to this day.
 They are known as Jats.